bakarjani476/Sakila-database-analysis-in-R/README.md

-# Sakila Database Analysis – R & Git Assignment
+# Sakila Database Analysis – R & Git

 This project contains SQL-style data analysis performed in **R** using the `data.table` package.
 The assignment uses tables from the **MySQL Sakila database** and demonstrates data querying, joins,